Do biological molecular machines act as Maxwell's demons?: Discussion: Procesing of free energy versus processing of organization

+In the mesoscopic enzymatic machines with many gates, hence the possibility of a choise, the loss is determined by the thermodynamic variable $X_2 - nX_1$ with the transmission ratio $n$ greater than unity.
+However, this variable jointly with $X_1$ does not characterize fully the system.
+The variable $X_2-X_1$ remains, which now has the meaning of the system's organization.
+For the processing of organization, the generalized first and second law can be written as

-Here, both the entropy production $\beta D$, the information production $I$, as well as $C$, the quantity which balances two former quantities and which could be referred to as the entire cost of the process, are also functions of the process.
+Under stationary conditions, the mean organization $X=X_2-X_1$ is constant, $\Delta X = 0$.
+Here, the two components of the generalized second law (\ref{eq10}), given by Eqs.~(\ref{eq13}) and (\ref{eq14}), are more generally treated as the two components of information.
+Both $\beta D$ and $I$ as well as $C$, the quantity which balances two former quantities and which could be referred to as the organization cost or arrangement of the system, are functions of the process.

-For the macroscopic machines, there are no correlations between the fluxes, so that only the first component in (\ref{defi}) contributes to the information production $I$.
-In fact, it represents indirectly the entropy production in the hidden variable $X_1$.
-For the macroscopic machines as well as the mesoscopic enzymatic machines with the single output gate, the information $I$ and the direct entropy production $\beta D$ must always be positive, of the same sign.
-Accordingly, $I$ is to be interpreted as the information loss.

-However, for the enzymatic machines with multiple output gates, we showed here (fig.~\ref{fig11}) that the second component in (\ref{defi}) prevails over the first and $I$ is of the opposite sign to $\beta D$.
+All three changes of organization in Eq.~(\ref{eq18}) are in fact the three types of information and are associated with the three strings of bits.
+When presenting results of our simulations, we described two signals.
+The first, in the form of a string of letters, corresponds to the arrangement of organization, whereas the second, in the form of a string of signs, corresponds to the actual information.
+We did not mention the third signal from the random number generator, which simulates a noise corresponding to entropy production or reduction.

 Only the free energy transducer, for which the works $W_1$ and $W_2$ are of the opposite sign, can be referred to as the machine.
-Similarly, only the organization transducer, for which the information production $I$ and the entropy production $\beta D$ are of the opposite sign, can be referred to as the organizer.
-For $I$ being positive (the information creation), $\beta D$ must be negative (the entropy reduction instead of production).
-The biological molecular machines, for which this is the case, may be said to act as Maxwell's demons, although they do not utilize the information creation for the performance of work.
+Similarly, only the organization transducer, for which the information production $I$ and the entropy production $\beta D$ are of the opposite sign, can be referred to as the information creator (see Fig.~\ref{fig10}(c)).
+For $I$ being positive, $\beta D$ must be negative (the entropy reduction instead of production).
+The biological molecular machines, for which this is the case, may be said to act as Maxwell's demons, although they do not utilize the information creation for the reduction of energy losses, but only for other purposes, for example molecular recognition.

-Note that we do not distinguish the operating system and the memory as the previous investigators \cite{Saga10,Ponm10,Sawe12,Mand12,Hart14,Horo14} did after the Szilard understanding of Maxwell's demon \cite{Szil}.
-Rather, as in ref.~\cite{Deff13}, we treat the memory, contained in the internal dynamics of the machine, on an equal footing with the constrains and the heat bath, see fig.~\ref{fig12}b.